If your dog knows and understands the command “sit”, then “lie down” will be easy to go to the next level. And it is a great skill to learn.

 They should look like a tent.
 Slowly show him a treat and let him sniff it.
 Then, slowly move the treat under your legs.
 Your dog will have to crouch down under your legs to get the treat.

 If he lies down, give him the treat, and if not, repeat the process all over again.

 Bonus tips for training

 We want to make sure you succeed in your goal to learn how to teach a dog to lie down.
+You can also check the Delaware K9 Academy at https://delawarek9academy.com/.
 With that in mind, here are some training lessons that will make your life easier.

 Preparation is important